Upper Rissington

+The street names give a clue to the village's former life, having names such as Spitfire Place, Sopwith Road and Avro Road.
+The village is enhanced by the large numbers of mature trees planted by the first Station Commander which are now all protected.

 According to the Gloucestershire Mid-2004 Ward and Parish Population Estimates it had a population of 994.
 According to the Local Insight Profile it had a population of 1,040 in 2014 but this has since grown rapidly due to the new housing.
 The village is one of the youngest and most dynamic communities in the Cotswolds with 30% of the population under 18.
-Once known for its social life when it housed hundreds of young trainee pilots, the new village has well established community events such as firework displays.
+Once known for its social life when it housed hundreds of young trainee pilots, the new village has well established community events such as the Easter Egg Hunt, Village Fete, and Fireworks night.
+The Breeze is the quarterly village newsletter which provides information on community events and village news.